rcolinkennedy/smedium/README.md

 ## System dependencies
 * gem omniauth-twitter (https://github.com/arunagw/omniauth-twitter)
-* uses gem figaro to handle keys as environment variables for Twitter and Mandrill (https://github.com/laserlemon/figaro)
+* uses gem figaro to handle keys as environment variables for Twitter Keys, Mandrill settings, and Analytics ID's (https://github.com/laserlemon/figaro)
 * currently set up for Mandrill SMTP for transactional email
 * this configuration is set up for local and test environments to use SQLITE and deployment to Heroku using PostgreSQL
 * Note: for simplicity and speed, smedium we built with the latest HTML5 standards, and no effort was invested into browser compatability.
 Things break in older versions of IE.